Skip to main content

 public static void main(String[] args) throws Exception {

-// App expects env variables (SLACK_BOT_TOKEN, SLACK_SIGNING_SECRET)
+// App expects an env variable: SLACK_BOT_TOKEN

 App app = new App();